 Professional service soldier's remuneration, as remuneration for officials (employees) of State and local government authorities, are governed by the Law on Remuneration of Officials and Employees of State and Local Government Authorities.
-The amount of monthly salary for soldiers shall be determined in accordance with the service rank and term of service.
-A soldier shall receive special additional payments, regulated by the Cabinet of Ministers, for participation in international operations, and some other special additional payments.
+The amount of monthly salary for soldiers shall be determined in accordance with the service rank and length of service.
+The amount of the monthly salary for soldiers and the procedures for the determination thereof, taking into account the service rank and length of service, shall be governed by the Cabinet of Ministers.
+The Law on Remuneration of Officials and Employees of State and Local Government Authorities foresees also benefits, allowances and compensations.
+A soldier shall receive special additional payments, regulated by the Cabinet of Ministers, e.g. for participation in international operations.